 Point Breeze Guest House

 You can’t get much better than Point Breeze Guest House.
-It’s a winner winner chicken dinner!
+It’s a winner-winner chicken dinner!
 The beautiful double rooms will make you feel right at home.
 The private sitting areas or balconies also you enough room to spread out in the privacy of your own space.
 Pretty freaking sweet!

 Point Breeze goes the extra mile to make guests at home by providing brekkie in the morning.
 The kitchenette is also super convenient to heat something up on your own or brew a cuppa any time you fancy.

-Point Breeze is pet friendly too.
+Point Breeze is pet-friendly too.
 So if you’re looking to bring your furry friend along, you’re in luck.
 Four-legged guests are welcome.
 There are also parks nearby that are sure to please your best pal.

 Located in the Point Breeze Neighborhood, the guest house is close to Carnegie Mellon University and the Frick Art Museum.
 If you’re hoping to see the sites throughout the city, there are bus stations nearby that will help get you where you want to go.

-3E-Cozy!
-Micro Apartment
+3E-Cosy Micro Apartment in Oakland

 A micro-apartment, specifically 3E-Cosy, could be exactly what you’re looking for.
 Consider this: A private room all to yourself that has everything you’re looking for in a comfortable stay.
 It’s what some would call a ‘studio’, but ya know, it’s still super convenient for your trip.